GenesisEducationKyiv/front-end-school-3-0-RockMasha/ADR/001-change-architecture-separates-logic.md

 ## Decision

-Decided to adopt a modular architecture with slightly modified parts.
+It was decided to use a hybrid of modular architecture with FSD approaches.
-It can be viewed at the following link:
 [Modular Architecture – Figma Board](https://www.figma.com/board/6AzSNO2163kj5YYHm2w5sw/Player_update?node-id=0-1&t=VyVJ4I1cBvWoGu1E-1)

 ## Rationale

-A modular structure was chosen because it separates logic into distinct units and prevents them from being mixed.
-At the same time, it doesn't overly complicate the structure for a small project like this, unlike FSD (Feature-Sliced Design) might.
+The combination of modular structure with FSD was chosen because it separates logic into distinct blocks and prevents them from being mixed.
+FSD alone provides good separation of concerns, but it’s not as convenient for a small project.
+Therefore, the hybrid approach is the optimal solution.
+The modular part is represented by the division into business domain areas (such as modules, redux/context, api).
+The FSD approach is reflected in the layered structure: features, shared, UI, page.

 - The `features` folder stores complete parts of a page, each with its own logic that does not overlap with other modules.
 - The `components` folder is divided into: